 I stand up unsteadily, propping myself up with my hands against the ground and the walls.
 My limbs are still a little numb; they shake as I put my weight on them.
 My tail is even more so.
-I must have been lying down onto it the whole time I was unconscious.
+I must have been lying down on it the whole time I was unconscious.
 I flick it left and right to try and get some feeling back into it.

 I gingerly look around myself, trying to get a measure of the place in which I find myself.
-I’m standing in a chamber closed on three sides by solid rock walls – although calling it a chamber is a bit too generous; it’s small enough that it might be seen as the dead-end of a wide corridor.
+I’m standing in a chamber closed on three sides by solid rock walls – although calling it a chamber is a bit too generous; it’s small enough that it might be seen as the dead-end of a wide hallway.
 The fourth, open side only leads a few meters away before being swallowed up by a darkness even my eyesight cannot pierce through – and I remember Father saying that I have better night vision than even elves and rakshasa.

-I really wish those blue stones glowed a bit brighter; I have to strain myself to even see anything in here.
-As it is, there might be a ravenous, ugly monster staring at me right this moment, and I would stay perfectly oblivious to the threat right up until it pounced on me and –
+I wish those blue stones glowed a bit brighter; I have to strain myself to even see anything in here.
+As it is, there might be a ravenous, ugly monster staring at me right this moment, and I would stay entirely oblivious to the threat right up until it pounced on me and –